FowlerLab/starcall-workflow/readme.md

 sequencing section of the pipeline is important to consolidate the different cells found during cell segmentation, making sure there are no duplicate cells and that all cells are labeled uniquely.
 Grids of tiles are split creating equal size tiles that completely cover the original image, so the resulting merged image will be exactly the same size as the original.
-The overlap between tiles is possible to change, however it defaults to double the cell size, making sure that each cell is fully in at least one tile.
+The overlap between tiles is possible to change in the config file, as the parameter `stitching.overlap`.

 The main use of tile grids is to reduce memory usage of the processing steps that will happen on the tiles.
 Depending on how you are running the pipeline and what resources you have, you should adjust the grid size to avoid any memory issues.